ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-9-3.md

-Chapter 9: Continuous Improvement: Implementing Changes and Measuring Progress
+Implementing Changes and Measuring Progress
 ==============================================================================

 Continuous improvement involves implementing changes and measuring progress towards achieving desired outcomes.
 In this chapter, we will discuss techniques for implementing changes and measuring progress.